sanjaymahto/hierarchical-data-representation/README.md

     // and width is already set using css or you can assign also. const dagFn = dag(mount/* dom node */) or
-    const dagFn = dag('body', {
+    const dagFn = dag('#chart');
-    top: 50, right: 90, bottom: 30, left: 500,
-    }, 960, 500, 30);

 Feed data

-    //Load CSV or JSON data.
-    //configuration of nodes are optional like nodes color. let data = `parent,child,text,textPath
-    null,India,parent
-    India,East India,child1,child of India
-    India,West India
-    India,South India
-    India,North India`;
+    //Pass Nested JSON Data.
+    // sample input data
+    let data = "nodeid": "1",  "nodename": "India",  "extarinfo": {},
+    "children": [{"nodeid": "2","nodename": "Sandeep",
+    "extarinfo": {}, "children": []},{"nodeid": "3",
+    "nodename": "Sanjay", "extarinfo": {}, "children": []},
+    {"nodeid": "4", "nodename": "Rousan","extarinfo": {},
+    "children": []}]};

+    // config of the dag
+    let config = {
+    // dimenstions, position and cosmetic config
+    // foldable or not
+    // data children property name (default: children)
+    // etc.}
     const instance = dagFn(
     	data,
     	config )/* configuration attr for each node, if not passed use default */

-Render
+Render DAG Tree

-    // api to render the tree
+    // api to render the DAG tree
     instance.render()

 Collapse levels

     instance.collapse(
     	2 /* collapse after two level */,
-    	['East','West'] /* collapse only these siblings, if not provided collapse every siblings */ )
+    	[0,1] /* collapse only these siblings, starting from left, if not provided collapse every siblings */ )

 Expand levels

     instance.expand(
     	2 /* expand level */,
-    	['East','West'] /* collapse only these siblings, if not provided collapse every siblings */, true /* if all the level after this level should be collapsed, default false */ )
+    	[0,1] /* expand only these siblings, starting from left, if not provided expand every siblings */ )

-Update data.
-Should update the data only, keeps everything else same.
+Update data ( Should update the data only, keeps everything else same.)

-    instance.updateData(newData) /* new Data should be in CSV or JSON format same as uploaded while creating an Instance*/
+    instance.updateData(newData) /* new Data should be in tree JSON format same as uploaded while creating an Instance*/

+Naming The Nodes of Tree

+    // argument of nodeName should be function type instance.nodeName((currentNode) => {
+        return currentNode.nodeid; }); // nodeid is identifier here from the JSON tree data provided.

+Naming The paths of nodes

+    // argument of pathName should be string type i.e identifier key from the JSON tree data provided. instance.pathName('textPath'); // textPath is identifier here from the JSON tree data provided.

+Adding Event listeners to the nodes

+    // ataching event listener
+    instance.on('click', (evt) => {
+      let nodeid = evt.node.nodeid;
+       // do something else});

+Removing Event listeners from the nodes

+    // Removing event listener
+    instance.removeEvent(); // To remove all the Events. or
+    instance.removeEvent(['click','mouseover']); // To remove click and mouseover events from nodes.

 ## Prerequisites